 According to bird control experts, the most common factors that can attract geese to your home or business are bodies of water on or near your property, a source of food nearby, and a large area of flat land, explains Thomas R, from Bird Doctor.
-Canada geese prefer to nest and raise a family on areas that are flat and open, especially when there’s a water source nearby, such as a pond or lake.
-Canada geese are very common in Delaware, Pennsylvania, Maryland, and New Jersey, so be aware that they may become pest birds if your property is the perfect residence for their flocking, nesting, or breeding.
+Canadian geese prefer to nest and raise a family in areas that are flat and open, especially when there’s a water source nearby, such as a pond or lake.
+Canadian geese are very common in Delaware, Pennsylvania, Maryland, and New Jersey, so be aware that they may become pest birds if your property is the perfect residence for their flocking, nesting, or breeding.
 And if you do have an issue with geese, call the bird control professionals at Bird Doctor.
-Bird Doctor is trained to deal with these waterfowl pests and know how to keep geese away from your property in New Jersey, Pennsylvania, Maryland, and Delaware.
+Bird Doctor is trained to deal with these waterfowl pests and knows how to keep geese away from your property in New Jersey, Pennsylvania, Maryland, and Delaware.

 What Are the Effects of Geese In and Around My Home or Business?

 Because geese are known to be aggressive, these pests often bother humans by hissing at them, chasing them, or even pecking at them if one gets too close.
 Aside from causing a disturbance, Canada geese can also carry chiggers and pass them along to humans and cause destruction to your property by tearing up your grass for food and leaving a mess behind with droppings, explains the Bird Control experts at Bird Doctor.
 Research shows that this pest’s feces often carry many harmful diseases that humans can contract.

 How Long Do Geese Live?

 Canada geese, found in Delaware, New Jersey, Maryland, and Pennsylvania, have a relatively long life span with the potential to live up to 25 years.